Interpreting Embedding Spaces by Conceptualization: Empirical Evaluation

+The instruction to the human raters was: \emph{"A document belongs to one of two classes.
+The document is described by the following 3 key phrases (topics): 1, 2, and 3.
+To which of the two classes do you think the document belongs to?".} The final human classification of a test example was computed by the majority voting of 3 raters.
+For the LLM-based classification, we used two learning algorithms.
+The first is Random Forest (RF) with the same parameters as in Section \ref{sec:classification_task}.
+The second is Nearest-Centroid Classifier (NC) which computes the centroid of each class and returns the one closest to the test case.

+Table \ref{human_test} shows the raw agreement between the LLM-based and the human classification, for the two learning algorithms.
+Kappa coefficient was not computed as the test set is too small.
+The results are encouraging as they show quite a high agreement.

+Note that the learning algorithm had access to the full training set, while the human could see the conceptual representation of only the test case.
+Indeed, we can see that the agreement with the less sophisticated NC classifier is higher on average than the agreement with the RF classifier.

-\subsection{Evaluation by Other Models}
+\subsubsection{Evaluation by Other Models}

 We repeated the experiments of the last subsection, with the same test sets, but instead of using human raters, we used a LLM rater.
-The LLM rater receives the top 3 concepts, just like the human rater, and makes a decision by computing cosine similarity between its embedding of the textual representation of each class to its embedding of the textual representation of the 3 concepts.
+The LLM rater receives the top 3 concepts, just like the human raters, and makes a decision by computing cosine similarity between its embedding of each class name to its embedding of the textual representation of the 3 concepts.
 The 3 LLMs used for rating are SBERT \cite{sbert} \footnote{Model bert-base-nli-mean-tokens from Hugging Face}, ST5 \cite{st5} \footnote{Model sentence-t5-large from Hugging Face} and SRoBERTa.
 Note that the two uses of SRoBERTa are quite different.
-The one used for the original classification is based on a training set and a smart learning algorithm, while the model used for rating just computes similarity between the class and the 3 concepts.
+The one used for the original classification is based on a training set and a learning algorithm, while the model used for rating just computes similarity between the class name and the 3 concepts.

-One major difference between our method and alternatives is that they try to assign meaning to each dimension of the latent space while we map each latent vector to a conceptual space.
-We denote the alternative methods by Dimension Meaning Assignment (DMA).
+An alternative approach to ours is to assign a meaning to each dimension of the latent space.
+We denote this approach by Dimension Meaning Assignment (DMA).
 We have designed two competitors that represent the DMA approach.